3730 Walnut Street

 A member of the Pennsylvania Bar, she consults widely on cases involving human rights issues and Middle Eastern law.

-Ann E. Mayer (Work In Progress), Middle Eastern Women and Human Rights.
+Ann E. Mayer (Work In Progress), The Human Rights of Middle Eastern Women: A Regional Perspective.

 Ann E. Mayer (2009), Human Rights as a Dimension of CSR: The Blurred Lines Between Legal and Non-Legal Categories, Journal of Business Ethics, Volume 88, Supplement 4.